Abs-30/Simple-Conky-theme/README.md

 - Google Calendar Integration- gcalcli
     - gcalcli [Github](https://github.com/insanum/gcalcli.git)

+- Please ensure that you have the following installed before proceeding with the installation.
+    - lm_sensors `sudo dnf install sensors`
+    - nvidia-smi : Install the nvidia drivers (I have installed the drivers via akmod-nvidia)

+- The GPU data will only be shown for Nvidia GPU for now. (*Working on a fix for Intel/AMD GPUs*)
+    - Incase if the conky widgets doesnt load follow step 8 of Manual installation

 ## Installation

 If you need the google calendar integration follow : - [Tutorial](https://www.linuxuprising.com/2018/11/how-to-embed-google-calendar-on-your.html)